firedev/pf-website/src/trip.md

 # Here's how I'd do it

-Have a few days stay somewhere not in the city, away from people.
+Arrange a few days somewhere not in the city, away from people.
 Secluded places are best to mentally decompress with no distractions.

 Have a cool-down and warm-up period.
 Start easing into the guided exploration of the neural constellations.
 Check bodily reactions to microdosing.
 And slowly turn the knob to eleven.

 For the main event see The Ideas below.
 It should be mind blowing.
 With no other people around.